Justia Agenda's Forensic Social Work's Role in Advancing Human Rights and Social Justice: A Local Global Celebration

 ""Do not let what you cannot do interfere with what you can do."

 IBREA Foundation and BrainWorld Magazine organized the "Youth Resilience for Successful Implementation of the UN SDGs" on August 8th at the United Nations Headquarters in New York.
 The event was co-sponsored by the Missions of El Salvador, Honduras, Liberia, and Malawi to the United Nations.

 Dr. Glenn Saxe, M.D. from NYU Langone Medical Center discussed the value of resilience in overcoming trauma successfully.
 Elaborating on posttraumatic growth and antifragility, Dr. Glenn Saxe, M.D. described the important role of oxytocin in overcoming fear and amygdala activation as it relates to trauma.
 Dr. Maurice Elias from the social-emotional learning lab at Rutgers University explained the importance of social-emotional and character development in youth populations.

-Founder and CEO, Katie Moran, at the IBREA Foundation's event: Youth Resilience for Successful Implementation of the United Nations Sustainable Devlopment Goals.
+Katie Moran, at the IBREA Foundation's event: Youth Resilience for Successful Implementation of the United Nations Sustainable Development Goals.

 International Youth Day: Youth Building Peace at the United Nations

 "Hope is right here, right now, and it's yours."

 -Tito Quiroz Angulo

 For International Youth Day, the United Nations held the Youth Building Peace event on August 11th, which brought together youth peacebuilders to discuss the youth's role in sparking innovative social change movements.